Tag: leader

 Deuteronomy 6:4–5; Matthew 3:13–17; Matthew 28:16–20; 1 Peter 1:1–2 (read online ⧉)

-This is one of those odd “Liturgical” Sundays in the year.
-It to specifically observe the creedal declaration of and faith in the .
-We have Sundays set aside for Advent, , Christmas, Easter, Pentecost.
+This is one of those odd “Liturgical” Sundays in the Christian year.
+It set aside to specifically observe the creedal declaration of and faith in the .
+We have Sundays set aside for Advent, Lent, Christmas, Easter, .
 These are event-based.
 It’s not that they don’t have doctrinal pieces in them; their beginning is based upon an event.

 There is an additional oddity, especially for people who call the Bible the Word of God…Trinity appears nowhere, at least not as an explicit term.
 That’s also what makes this Sunday interesting.
 A foundational theological basis for orthodox Christianity is not found explicitly in the Bible, yet is one of the key doctrines upon which orthodoxy is defined (i.e., Mormons and Jehovah’s Witnesses being non-Trinitarian believers).